lost-theory/python-live/lpl_01_web_requests_and_json.md

 https://en.wikipedia.org/w/api.php?action=query&list=categorymembers&cmtitle=Category:Physics

-It's returning an HTML page which has a listing of data, and that if we want the "non-HTML representation of the JSON format, set format=json".
+It's returning an HTML page which has a listing of data for debugging purposes, and that if we want the "non-HTML representation of the JSON format, set format=json".
 Let's try that by adding `&format=json` to the end of the URL:

 https://en.wikipedia.org/w/api.php?action=query&list=categorymembers&cmtitle=Category:Physics&format=json